Planned Giving

 One of the greatest ways you can help protect the Hudson Valley is to support Scenic Hudson’s work beyond your lifetime.
 Planned gifts make that possible.

 There are many ways to include a generous future gift to Scenic Hudson in your plans, each with unique benefits to you, the donor.
-All forms of planned giving help Scenic Hudson carry on its mission of protecting and preserving the Hudson River Valley’s inspiring natural beauty forever.
+All forms of planned giving help Scenic Hudson carry on its mission to sustain and enhance the Hudson Valley’s inspirational beauty and health for generations to come.

 Planned gifts are so named because such gifts must be carefully planned as part of the donor’s overall financial and estate planning.
 You may want to consult with a financial advisor or legal counsel when making a planned gift, as Scenic Hudson is not engaged in rendering legal or tax advisory services.